topheman/twitter-stream-channels/README.md

 twitter-stream-channels handles all the post-processing, the connexion layer (OAuth, etc ...) is handled by [twit](https://github.com/ttezel/twit).
 See the [FAQ](https://github.com/topheman/twitter-stream-channels#faq) about both topics.

+You can see [Topheman Datavisual](http://topheman-datavisual.herokuapp.com/) which is a project I made, using this module for the Twitter Stream part.

 ##Installation

 Just run `npm install twitter-stream-channels`